Coulbe/Coulbe/README.md

 ### 🚀 Why Notfall Engineers?

 **Notfall Engineers** is more than a platform—it’s a mission.
-Each contribution helps build a collaborative community, recognized through our **Notcoins Reward Structure**.
+Each contribution helps build a collaborative community, recognised through our **Notcoins Reward Structure**.
 Contributors earn **Notcoins**, representing shares in the company, with opportunities to grow alongside the platform.

 > Discover more in our **[Notfall Engineers Contributor Guide](https://github.com/Coulbe/notfall-contributors/blob/main/contributions/contribution-guidelines.md)**.
 Explore opportunities from AI and data science to blockchain and cloud computing, and join us in shaping the future of data-driven building maintenance solutions!